 Contingent Cargo Insurance

 The shipping industry is an extremely important and valuable industry, millions of dollars of products are shipped daily.
 To ensure that all of these shipments are properly covered, having cargo insurance is extremely important.
-One unique type of cargo Insurance to consider carrying is contingent cargo insurance.
+One unique type of cargo insurance to consider carrying is contingent cargo insurance for freight brokers.

 What Does Contingent Cargo Insurance Cover?